Haufe-Lexware/wicked.haufe.io/doc/defining-user-groups.md

 ## Predefined User Groups

-For fresh configurations, there are two predefined user groups, of which the API Portal only assumes that the `admin` group will always be available.
+For fresh configurations, there are two predefined user groups, of which the API Portal only assumes that the `admin` group will always be available (and which you cannot delete via the Kickstarter).

 ### User group `dev`